Elvira Krasnobaeva

-Elvira Krasnobaeva (Bulgarian: Елвира Краснобаева; born 10 March 2008) is a rhythmic gymnast who formerly competed for Bulgaria.
+Elvira Krasnobaeva (Bulgarian: Елвира Краснобаева; born 10 March 2008) is a retired rhythmic gymnast who formerly competed for Bulgaria.
 She is the 2024 European bronze medalist with ribbon and team champion, the 2022 junior European hoop champion and 2023 junior World ball champion.

 At the Bulgarian national level, she is the 2024 Senior all-around silver medalist.
 She is also the 2022 and 2023 Junior national champion, as well as the 2021 Junior all-around silver medalist.
-Krasnobaeva is currently not a member of a federation.

 Personal life

 Elvira Krasnobaeva was born in Saint Petersburg, Russia.
 At the age of six, she moved with her family to Varna, Bulgaria.
 There she entered the National School of Arts "Dobri Hristov" as part of the ballet department and continued to train in rhythmic gymnastics as a member of the club "Gracia".
 In 2021 she was given Bulgarian citizenship.
-Her dream is to compete at the Olympics.
+Her dream was to compete at the Olympics.

 Gymnastics career

 2021

 In 2021 Krasnobaeva was included in the Bulgarian national team ahead of the junior European and World Championships.
 She then went on to became the national junior silver medalist behind Nikol Todorova and ahead of Victoria Georgieva.
 She was the silver medalist at the Julieta Shismanova tournament in Burgas.